unknown321/wampy/MAKING_OF.md

 ### NW-WM1Z / Walkman One compatibility

 Walkman One firmware is quite popular.
 Under the hood it changes some system properties so software is tricked into changing interface and enabling features to match NW-WM1Z.
-Since software is mostly compatible with wampy, an effort was made to add Walkman One build (on that later).
+Since software is mostly compatible with Wampy, an effort was made to add Walkman One build (on that later).

 There is no firmware made specifically for NW-WM1Z, because I don't have hardware to test on.
 Even though software